michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.12 - 07/30/2021 =
+- Fixed a bug that rating stars were not displayed with the `Load with JavaScript` unit option enabled, started in 4.6.0.
+- Fixed a bug that RSS and JSON feeds became invalid for logged-in users with the privilege of editing units, started in 4.6.11.

 = 4.6.11 - 07/29/2021 =
 - Tweaked the behavior of showing unit errors to show them to the logged-in user with the privilege of edit units regardless of the `Show Errors` unit option.